Rural sociology: Latin America

-Mobilized peasants of the 1960s and 1970 attracted scholars to perform more in-depth studies on Latin American rural life.
+Mobilized peasants of the 1960s and 1970s attracted scholars to perform more in-depth studies on Latin American rural life.
 Conflict struck between the Marxist lean of social science and neoclassical domination of economics.
 Rural class structure, agrarian reform, and capitalist modes of production were all topics of discussion as the peasantry navigated their revolutionary status.
 The turn of the 21st century introduced the concept of "new rurality".
 The shaping of Latin America's rural economy had finally become entrenched in the newfound neoliberalism and globalization of the 1980s and 90s.
-Researchers claim that this has been expressed through embracing non-farm activities, feminization of rural work, growing rural-urban relations, and migration and remittances.
-Though some argue that no change has occurred because social ills (e.g., poverty, social injustice) prevail.
+Researchers claim that this has been expressed through the embrace of non-farm activities, the feminization of rural work, the growth of rural-urban relations, and migration and remittances.
+Some argue that no change has occurred because social ills (e.g., poverty, social injustice) persist.

 Asia

-Early studies of rural sociology in Asia appear to first occur and be written about in the mid 19th and early 20th century, though the records of ancient thought on the matter of agriculturalists and peasants in rural spaces appear much earlier.
+Early studies of rural sociology in Asia appear to have first emerged and been written about in the mid-19th and early 20th centuries, though records of ancient thought on agriculturalists and peasants in rural spaces appear much earlier.
 India was a focus of many sociological studies in rural areas, with Henry S. Maine writing Ancient Law (1861), which studied some elements of Indian rural society.
 Similar texts from around that time were written by those with connections to the East India Company.
-Holt Mackenzie and Charles Metcalf both wrote about village communities and village life in India, and the East India Company published general reports on Indian territories like, for example, the Punjab territories from the mid 19th and early 20th century.
+Holt Mackenzie and Charles Metcalf both wrote about village communities and village life in India, and the East India Company published general reports on Indian territories, like, for example, the Punjab territories from the mid-19th and early 20th century.